James Harden Passes Stephen Curry for Most 3-Point Shot Attempts in a Season

 James Harden Passes Stephen Curry for Most 3-Point Shot Attempts in a SeasonMarch 20, 2019

-Houston Rockets guard James Harden passed Golden State Warriors point guard Stephen Curry on Tuesday for the most single-season three-point attempts, per Vaughn McClure of ESPN.
+Houston Rockets guard James Harden passed Golden State Warriors point guard Stephen Curry on Tuesday for the most single-season three-point attempts, per Vaughn McClure of ESPN.com.

-Harden, who scored 31 points in a 121-105 road win against the Atlanta Hawks, broke Curry's record with his 887th attempt (eighth on the evening).
+Harden, who scored 31 points in a 121-105 road win against the Atlanta Hawks, broke Curry's record with his 887th attempt (his eighth on the evening).

 Three-point attempts have also doubled in the past 15 seasons, as teams shot 15.8 per game in 2004-05.